RednibCoding/Raylib3-VS-Code-Setup/README.md

-# Raylib - Visual Studio Code Setup for GCC
+# Visual Studio Code Setup for Raylib and GCC
 This project sets everything up needed for raylib *(https://www.raylib.com/)* so you can code with Visual Studio Code *(https://code.visualstudio.com/)* instead of Notepad++.

 # Note